-I recommend Jessica Sun Lee for all your book design needs, from formatting to cover art and beyond.
+I recommend JS Lee for all your book design needs, from formatting to cover art and beyond.
 She can also create a fantastic website for you.
 Click here to learn more.

 Your book at its best

-This page describes my book editing services for fiction authors.
+This page describes my book editing services for fiction and nonfiction authors.
 If you’re looking for business editing instead, click here.

-Are you writing literary fiction or genre fiction?
-Do you have a semi-autobiographical family story or an all-out fantasy epic?
+Are you writing literary fiction or hybrid fiction?
+Do you have a semi-autobiographical family story or a work of historical nonfiction?
 Is your novel scary, exciting, funny, sexy or bleak?
-Are you writing a compelling memoir or a brilliant self-help book?
-I love every kind of book, and am well versed in just about every genre.
+Are you writing a compelling memoir or a brilliant self-help manual?
+Is your book translated from another language and in need of some adjustments?
+I love every kind of book and am well versed in most genres.
 (All I do is read.
 And edit.)

-If you’re planning to self-publish, I’ll use my gift for the written word and my finely honed sense of narrative structure to make your work the best it can be.
-As I guide you through the editing process, I’ll respectfully point out your book’s strengths and weaknesses, giving you clear recommendations to strengthen your story and improve your manuscript.
+I’ll use my gift for the written word and my finely honed sense of narrative structure to make your work the best it can be.
+As I guide you through the editing process, I’ll respectfully point out your book’s strengths and weaknesses, giving you clear recommendations to enhance your story and improve your manuscript.